protomaps/PMTiles/spec/v3/spec.md

 |`attribution`|An attribution to be displayed when the map is shown to a user.
 Implementations MAY decide to treat this as HTML or literal text. |string|
 |`type`|The type of the tileset |a string with a value of either `overlay` or `baselayer`|
 |`version`|The version number of the tileset|a string containing a valid version according to [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) |

-The JSON object MAY also include any other keys with an arbitrary value.
-This specification recommends nesting all application-specific data in an object under a semi-unique key to avoid overlap with other application-specific data or keys that may be defined in future versions of this specification.
-For example, instead of including the custom fields `author` and `companyId` directly in the top level of the metadata object, they SHOULD be nested in another object under a key with your project or organization name.

 ---